folukefalana/LITA-Capstone-Project-1/README.md

 # LITA-Capstone-Project 1

-This project was done after completing the Data Analysis program with the Incubator Hub.
+This is one of the projects done after completing the Data Analysis program with the Incubator Hub.

 ### Project Title: Sales Performance Analysis for a Retail Store
 ---